-Long-tail keywords: For blogging, you want to make sure to use long tail keywords.
+For blogging, long-tail keywords are your best friends.
 What’s the difference between regular keywords and long-tail keywords?
-A keyword is something like “tours,” whereas a long tail keyword contains at least three words, like “La Jolla kayak tour.”
-The point is there’s less competition for the search results, but there’s still people searching for it.
-In fact, Roughly 70% of searches are the result of long-tailed keywords(opens in a new tab).
+A simple keyword can be “tours,” whereas a long-tail keyword contains at least three words, like “La Jolla kayak tour.”
+The perk of long-tail keywords is there isn’t as much competition for these search results, yet there are still people searching for it.
+In fact, roughly 70% of searches are the result of long-tailed keywords(opens in a new tab).
 Include your chosen keywords in your title, introductory sentence, concluding paragraph, and the text that you hyperlink to other sites.

 Find this article useful?
-Enter your details below to receive your FREE copy of 95 Epic Places To List Your Tours and receive regular updates from TourismTiger and leading industry experts.
+Enter your details below to receive your FREE copy of 95 Epic Places To List Your Tours and receive regular updates from Tourism Tiger and leading industry experts.

-By submitting this form you agree to Tourism Tiger contacting you via email …
+By submitting this form, you agree to Tourism Tiger contacting you via email.